USoftNL/udocs/docs/Continuous_delivery/Understanding_USoft_Delivery_Manager/Configuration_example_2.md

 1. Choose Release, Computers and enter the computername of each of the computers.
 Save work.

-2. Choose Release, Target variables and create a target variable named **${SUPER_USER}.** Press the Populate button.
+2. Choose Release, Target variables and create a target variable named `${SUPER_USER}`.
+Press the Populate button.
 For each computer, specify what the super user is called on that computer.
 Save work.

 3. Re-run the release task.
 See that in the "release.xml" file, settings have been added describing super user names of different computers: